wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-python-how-to-use-service-management.md

 	`openssl x509 -inform pem -in mycert.pem -outform der -out mycert.cer`

-For more information about Azure certificates, see [Managing Certificates in Azure](http://msdn.microsoft.com/zh-cn/library/azure/gg981929.aspx).
+For more information about Azure certificates, see [Certificates Overview for Azure Cloud Services](/documentation/articles/cloud-services-certs-create).
 For a complete description of OpenSSL parameters, see the documentation at [http://www.openssl.org/docs/apps/openssl.html](http://www.openssl.org/docs/apps/openssl.html).

-After you have created these files, you will need to upload the `.cer` file to Azure via the "Upload" action of the "Settings" tab of the [management portal][management-portal], and you will need to make note of where you saved the `.pem` file.
+After you have created these files, you will need to upload the `.cer` file to Azure via the "Upload" action of the "Settings" tab of the <!-- deleted by customization [Azure Management Portal][management-portal] --><!-- keep by customization: begin --> [management portal][management-portal] <!-- keep by customization: end -->, and you will need to make note of where you saved the `.pem` file.

 After you have obtained your subscription ID, created a certificate, and uploaded the `.cer` file to Azure, you can connect to the Azure management endpoint by passing the subscription id and the path to the `.pem` file to **ServiceManagementService**: